pyeventsourcing/eventsourcing/README.md

 * Abstract base class for event sourced applications, having an event store and a persistence subscriber, but requiring a stored event repository

+* Concrete event sourced application classes

     * Base class for event sourced applications with SQLAlchemy, which provides a stored event repository that uses SQLAlchemy

     * Base class for event sourced applications with Cassandra, which provides a stored event repository that uses Cassandra

+* Example application of event sourcing, with an example event sourced entity and example domain events, and with an example event sourced repository containing example entity instances, and an example entity factory method

+### Forthcoming features

+* Method to get all domain events for given entity ID, from given version of the entity (forthcoming)

+* Method to get all domain events for given entity ID, until given time (forthcoming)

+* Method to delete all domain events for given domain entity ID (forthcoming)

+* Method to get all domain events in the order they occurred (forthcoming)

+* Storage retries and fallback strategies, to protect against failing to write an event (forthcoming)

 * Subscriber that publishes domain events to RabbitMQ (forthcoming)